omar573/bbb-unet/README.md

 ![img/with_fitc.gif](img/with_fitc.gif)

-Credit: Professor Will Dampier, Drexel University College of Medicine.
 The left column shows how Unet improves with each epoch.
 The right column shows masks from a test set.
+Credit: Professor Will Dampier, Drexel University College of Medicine, 2019.